A key component of successful digital marketing is a combination of experimentation and analysis.

 The following are nine tips to help you get the most out of your A/B testing efforts.

-Decide what your ‘success metric’ is
+Decide what your ‘success metric’ is for A/B testing

 This matters before doing any kind of testing, much less A/B testing.
 It also can vary among businesses because it’s tied to what your goals are.

 For example, when sending an email, do you care more about how many open that email or how many click on some link in that email?
 There’s no right or wrong answer.
 It just depends on what matters to you.

 Let’s say you care more about email open rate.
 You then should test your subject line.
 If you care more about the click rate, experimenting (and testing) either the design or the content (but not both at the same time) is relevant.